lizmat/articles/repl-avalanche-1.md

 - ready to start new expression (in this example: 🦋, default ">")
 - in the middle of a multi-line expression (in this example: 🔥, default "*").

+Note that the different states are separated by a comma in the specification.

 If the `--the-prompt` part does not contain a `:symbol:` placeholder, it will be automatically added at the end.
 So the above example could also be written as:
 ```
 $ repl --the-prompt='[:index'] %R' --symbols=':butterfly:,:fire:'
 ```